-There’s good news for those who are bored by their clothing: Some of the most luxurious wardrobe pieces find their way out of our closets during these colder months and are there to make you look amazing.
+There’s good news about winter: Some of the most luxurious wardrobe pieces find their way out of our closets during these colder months and make you look amazing.
 If you’ve been disappointed by how your knits were stored over the summer, however, you may now be wondering the best way to clean them so that they are in better shape next winter.

 Fortunately, you don’t have to freak out over the proper care of your cashmere and wool items, provided you handle spills and stains promptly.
 Practicing a little maintenance now will ensure years and years of snuggly comfort from your favorite sweaters, shawls, and wraps!